 Be realistic.
 How much time do you really have to spend sitting in front of your TV watching shows?
 You might see great bundle deals that combine multiple popular streaming services at reduced fees.

 In reality, this might not be a good deal after all.
 You might not have enough free time to fully enjoy what the services offer.
 Before you buy, take a step back and ask yourself whether or not you’ll get your money’s worth.

-Bottom line: Some deals aren’t really deals at all.
+Bottom line: Some deals aren’t really bargains at all.
 They’re just another clever way to get you to part with your money.
-Only buy the services you will actually use regularly; don’t be tempted by low prices that bundle services you’ll rarely use.
+Only buy the services you will use regularly; don’t be tempted by the low prices that bundle services you’ll rarely use.

 4. Paying for apps you don’t use

 Streaming apps aren’t the only services with recurring subscriptions you can easily forget about.
 Maybe you saw a cool app and noticed it had a cheap price tag.
 Over time, those monthly fees can add up.

 That’s why we recommend regularly checking over all the apps on your phone.
 You may find a few you’re paying for that you no longer need.

 To see all the apps you’re paying for on an iPhone, do this:

 - Open the App Store app and sign in.

 - Do you see any apps you want to cancel?
 Select the app you wish to cancel.